orsonteodoro/gcf2/profiles/gaming/README.md

       set CFLAGS_HARDENED_TOLERANCE_USER="1.03" and RUSTFLAGS_HARDENED_TOLERANCE_USER="1.03" at 30 FPS

       to limit to 1 FPS drop and to avoid the unstable 3 FPS drop possibility.
+      You can also apply it per-package with per-package env files (aka .conf files).

   - General kernel configuration policy